cardano-foundation/CIPs/CIP-0XXX/README.md

 #### Description

-The local message notification mini-protocol is used by local clients to be notified about new message received by the core node.
+The local message notification mini-protocol is used by local clients to be notified about new message received by the network node.

 The protocol follows a simple request-response pattern: